Mission 2025: Gravity for the Aerial Drone Competition has started! Click here to learn more about how to join.

 Get a CoDrone EDU to participate

-Get a Game Field
+Get Field Elements

 Visit REC Foundation to Register